opendaylight/aaa/README.md

-## Welcome to the Opendaylight AAA Project!
+## Opendaylight AAA

-This project is aimed at providing a flexible, pluggable framework with out-of-the-box capabilities for:
+This project is aimed at providing a flexible, pluggable framework with out-of-the-box capabilities for Authentication, Authorization and Accounting.

-* *Authentication*:  Means to authenticate the identity of both human and machine users (direct or federated).
-* *Authorization*:  Means to authorize human or machine user access to resources including RPCs, notification subscriptions, and subsets of the datatree.
-* *Accounting*:  Means to record and access the records of human or machine user access to resources including RPCs, notifications, and subsets of the datatree

 ## Caveats
 The following caveats are applicable to the current AAA implementation: